scottgriv/PRG-Personal-Repository-Guidelines/README.md

 <h1 align="center">Personal Repository Guidelines (PRG)</h1>

-**PRG** is a repository categorization, guideline, and template system developed to help you standardize and develop repositories for your projects, `README`'s, and overall repository structure.
+**PRG** is a robust repository categorization, guideline, and template system developed to help you standardize and develop repositories for your projects, `README`'s, and overall repository structure.
 - Get your projects up and running quickly and easily so you can focus on what matters most - your project and your code!
-- Categorize repositories and projects for your GitHub portfolio.
+- Categorize repositories and projects for your **GitHub Portfolio**.
 - Define guidelines and templates for repository `README`'s and files.

 ---